 - Upload from Device.
 Access the personal device to add a photo to the event.

 - Take a Photo.
 Use the device camera to take a photo and add it directly to the event.
 Only available on the mobile app.

 Events on Heylo have hosts.
 Hosts organize the event and serve as the primary point of contact for attendees.
 Hosts possess specific event-related controls that set them apart from attendees.
 Hosts have admin privileges over the event - they can edit, cancel, delete or take attendance.
 Their profiles are prominently displayed on the event to recognize their role.
 Events can have as many hosts as you’d like, and events can also have zero hosts as well.
 Hosts can be, but do not need to be, group admins.

-Members sign up for events.
-Everyone can see who else has signed up for the event.
-Visible RSVPs build camaraderie before the event, encourage sign-ups, reduce no-shows, and help members connect with each other.
+When a member registers for the event, other members can see it.
+Visible registrations build camaraderie before the event, encourage sign-ups, reduce no-shows, and help members connect with each other.

 Members can change their sign-up to an event by selecting the arrow button at the bottom of an individual event.
 Unless it is a paid event, there are no penalties for adjusting.

 Enable guest registrations for your events on Heylo.
 With guests enabled, members can register for the event and sign up others.
 Guests empower members to bring their friends, colleagues, and family members without friction.
 Guests can supercharge the group, increasing inclusivity and transparency at events and increasing overall membership.

 With guests enabled, Heylo will prompt members to register guests and input their guest’s names.
 By using names, not numbers, guests become visible to others and further foster a sense of belonging.
 The visibility helps everyone get comfortable and break the ice before the event.